moongoal/libccl/README.md

 way to override these is by leveraging your compiler flags (i.e. `g++ -DCCL_HANDLE_VALUE_WIDTH=16 ...`).
 Default values are meant to be reasonable for most situations.
 Some values or combinations may not make sense and cause undefined behaviour.
 Be sure to check the source code first.

+Certain features can be enabled or disabled as needed.
+The following pre-processor definitions configure optional features:

+|Symbol|Meaning
+|-|-
+|CCL_FEATURE_ASSERTIONS|Enable assertions
+|CCL_FEATURE_EXCEPTIONS|Enable exceptions
+|CCL_FEATURE_TYPECHECK_CASTS|Enable use of `dynamic_cast` where appropriate
+|CCL_FEATURE_ECS_CHECK_ARCHETYPE_COMPONENTS|Control whether the ECS registry checks for existing components before adding/removing new ones.
+Disabling this feature may yield unexpected results if adding already existing components or removing non-existent ones.

+Default values are availble in [features.hpp](include/ccl/features.hpp).

+To override the presence of any feature, define `CCL_OVERRIDE_FEATURE_<FEATURE_NAME>`.
+This will disable the definition any pre-processor symbols related to the given feature.